d9w/evolution/README.md

 The evaluation in this class will be based on a project.
 You will use your choice of evolutionary methods to optimize an agent for playing games.
-More information about the games and implementations will be here soon.
+More information about the games and implementations are [here](project).